Cameronsplaze/AWS-ContainerManager/ContainerManager/leaf_stack/README.md

 ## High-Level Architecture

-All the leaf stack components *combined*, form the following architecture:
+All the leaf stack components *combined*, form the architecture of managing a container.
+Below shows the **core** logic of just spinning up and down a container:

 ![picture](../../Resources/AWS-ContainerAutomationLogic.png)
 <!-- Original board: https://sketchboard.me/REucJJtlrBCi#/ -->

+**Not an all inclusive diagram**: There's more not shown, like EFS mounted to both the EC2 Task and ASG Instance, SNS Alerts, etc.

 ## Dependency Graph